Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Are Trace-Messages stored in Elasticsearch?

 Yes.
-Trace-Messages you see in the Traffic-Monitor for an API-Request are coming from the Elasticsearch cluster.
-Please have in mind, running an API-Gateway in DEBUG mode, handling millions of transactions a day will signifcantly increase the disk-space requirements in Elasticsearch.
+Trace-Messages you see in the Traffic-Monitor for an API-Request are retrieved from the Elasticsearch cluster.
+Please have in mind, running an API-Gateway in DEBUG mode, handling millions of transactions a day, will signifcantly increase the disk-space requirements in Elasticsearch and the number of events to be processed.
+When enabling DEBUG, please monitor your Elasticsearch stack if event processing stays real-time.

 ### Can passwords given in the .env file be encrpyted?

 No, but this file is used by docker-compose only.
 If you would like to avoid to have sensitive data stored, the recommended approach it deploy the solution in Kubernetes environment and store passwords in the Secure-Vault.
 With that, sensitive data is injected into the containers from a secure source.

+### Why does Kibana a Kibana dashboards show different volumes than the Traffic Monitor?

+If the traffic monitor dashboard shows significantly more transactions than the Kibana dashboards, for example for the last 10 minutes, very likely the ingestion rate is not high enough.
+In other words, the ELK stack cannot process the data fast enough.
+If the behavior does not recover, you may need to add more Logstash and/or Elasticsearch nodes.

+### Can I increase the disk volume on an Elasticsearch machine?

+Yes, all indicies are configured to have one replica and therefore it's safe to stop machine, increae the disk-space and restart it.
+Please make sure, the cluster state is green, before stopping an instance.
+The increased volume will be automatically detected by Elasticsearch and used to assign more shards to it.

 ## Known issues
 N/A